As a startup grows, it reaches a point where its sales efforts become inconsistent, creating challenges.

 Better yet, measure the performance of your cards on a competitive intelligence platform and adjust them as needed.
 For example, if the overall win rate has decreased since launching the battle cards, gather feedback from the sales team and work together on improving them together.

 Metrics like card usage, win rate, and competitive win rate will help you gauge performance and make the most of the battle cards.

 Create Your Sales Battle Cards to Improve Your Win Rate Today

-Besides standardizing your sales messaging, sales battle cards also arm your sales team with priceless information they can access at any time.
+Not only do sales battle cards standardize your sales messaging, but they also arm your sales team with important information they can access anytime, anywhere.

-With ironclad proof that backs up their sales pitches, they’ll never get caught off guard—even when faced with a tough customer.
+With these ironclad proof points, they’ll never get caught off guard.